Solanum hamulosum

 Solanum hamulosum is a herb shrub which is endemic to tropical Northern Queensland near Cairns, Queensland.

-Distribution & habitat
+Distribution and habitat

 This species endemic to North East Queensland near Cairns at an altitude of 650–1500 m occurring in disturbed areas in rainforests.

 Conservation status

 Solanum hamulosum is listed as "vulnerable" under the Queensland Nature Conservation Act 1992.
 It is not listed under the Australian Government Environment Protection and Biodiversity Conservation Act 1999.